codatio/codat-docs/docs/underwriting/introduction.md

 ❌ This guide does not cover:

-- Building a user interface to support the application form submissions and review of the application’s underwriting status,
+- Building application form and dashboard UIs

 - Details or recommendations of various financial metrics used in different underwriting models.

 ## Why we use Assess